RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ## 4. Integration of existing schemas

-For each of these issues, we checked whether solutions were available in the Persons in Context model, Enslaved.org, Person Name Vocabulary, Schema.org, and SlaveVoyages.net.
+For each of these issues, we checked whether required properties and entities were available provided by the [Persons in Context model](https://personsincontext.org), [Enslaved.org](https://docs.enslaved.org/), [Person Name Vocabulary](https://www.lodewijkpetram.nl/vocab/pnv/doc/), [Schema.org](https://schema.org), and [Wikidata](https://www.wikidata.org).
+Furthermore, we check the existing solutions for modelling slave voyages in tabular format by [Exploring Slave Trade in Asia (ESTA)](https://exploringslavetradeinasia.com/) and [SlaveVoyages](https://www.slavevoyages.org/).
 For each of these solutions we evaluated the viability for reuse in and presented our outcomes in Q1 and Q2 2025.

 ### 4.1.
 PiCo-M